anilsathyan7/Portrait-Segmentation/README.md

 Also check-out this cool application: [Virtual Stage Camera](https://www.roland.com/global/products/virtual_stage_camera/)

+### Techniques For Improving Robustness, Accuracy and Speed

+Here are some **advanced** techniques to improve the **accuracy, speed and robustness** of the portrait segmentation model for **videos**.
+Most of them are inspired from the following two papers:-

+1. **PortraitNet: Real-time portrait segmentation network for mobiledevice**
+2. **Real-time Hair Segmentation and Recoloring on Mobile GPUs**

+**Boundary Loss**: In order to improve the boundary accuracy and sharpness, we modify the last layer in the decoder module by adding a new convolution layer in parallel to generate a **boundary detection map**.
+We generate the boundary ground truth from manual labeled mask using traditional edge detection algorithm like **canny** or sobel, on-the-fly.
+Also, we need to use **focal loss** instead of BCE, for training the network with boundary masks.
+Finally, we can remove this additional convolution layer for edges and export the model for inference.

+**Consistency Constraint Loss**: A novel method to generate soft labels using the tiny network itself with data augmentation, where we use **KL divergence** between the heatmap outputs of the original image and texture enhanced image, for training the model.
+It further improves the accuracy and **robustness** of the model under various **lighting** conditions.

+**Refined Decoder Module**: The decoder module consists of refined residual block with **depthwise convolution** and up-sampling blocks with transpose convolution.
+Even though  it includes the skip connectios similar to unet architecture, they are **added** to the layers in decoder module channel-wise instead of usual concatenation.
+Overall, this improves the execution **speed** of the model.

+**Temporal Consistency**: A video model should exhibit **temporal redundancy** across adjacent frames.
+Since the neighbouring frames are similar, their corresponding segmentation masks should also be similar(ideally).
+Current methods that utilize LSTM, GRU(Deep) or Optical flow(Classic) to realize this are too computationally expensive for real-time applications on mobile phones.
+So, to leverage this temporal redundancy, we append the segmentation output of the **previous frame** as the **fourth channel(prior)** of the current input frame during inference.
+During training, we can apply techniques like **affine transformations, thin plate spline smoothing, motion blur** etc. on the annotated ground truth to use it as a previous-mask.
+Also, to make sure that the model robustly handles all the use cases, we must also train it using an **empty previous mask**.

+**High resolution Input**: In our original pipeline, we **downsample** our full resolution image from mobile camera to a lower  resolution(say 128 or 224) and finally after inference, we  upsample the output mask to full resolution.
+Even though output results are satisfactory; there are couple of problems with this approach.
+Firstly, the resized mask **edges** will be coarse(stair-case) or **rough** and extra **post-processing** steps will be needed to smoothen the mask.
+Secondly, we loose lots of **details** in the input due to downsampling and thus it affects the output mask quality.
+If we use a larger input size, it would obviously increase the computation time of the model.
+The primary reason for this increase, is the increase in number of parameters.
+Also, on a mobile device the CPU-GPU data transfer takes considerable amount of time, especially when the inputs are large.
+To solve the latter problem, we can use techniques like **SSBO**(low level) or frameworks like **mediapipe**(high-level) which already comes with a optimized inference pipeline.
+As for the former one, we can slightly modify the architecture of the model such that, for most part **convolutions** happen at a **lower spatial dimension**.
+The idea is to rapidly downsample the input at the beginning of the  network and work with a smaller resolution image throughout a **deeper** version of the network .
+Finally, **upsample** the result from the final layers to full scale, **within-the model**.
+Thus, it ensures that the model **learns the upsampling or downsampling** itself and removes the need for a separate post-inference resize or smoothing.

+**Advanced Activation Function**: Newer activation  functions like **Swish**(mobilenetv3) or **PRelu**(mediapipe hair segmentation) seems to give better **accuracy** with lower execution time.
+However, we may need to restructure our network and implement **custom-layers**  for such operators to properly run on mobile **GPU**, using tensorflow-lite.

+The portrait-net model for **videos** was successfully trained using **pytorch** and exported to **tflite** format.
+The new dataset consist of **10,000** images for training and **2670** images for testing(without anuy augmentations).It includes portrait images form **pfcn, supervisely and baidu** datasets.
+It took about **1 week** for training the model on a **GTX 1060 6GB** with batch size of 32 and an **mIOU of 94%** was obtained on the test dataset.
+The new portrait dataset, conversion scripts, **trained models** and corresponding inference code in python are also available in the respective folders.
+It can be easily used with the current **android application**(SegMeV2) by slightly modifying the **I/O** handling steps.

+**Note**: For more information check out the respective **papers and repositories**.

 ## Key Insights and Drawbacks

 1. Always start experimentation with **standard/pretrained** networks.
 Also try out **default/standard hyperparameter** settings before experimentation.
 Often **standard datasets may not be sufficient** for your particular application scenario .So, do not hesitate to re-train your model with a **custom dataset** specific to your application or use case (For eg:- if a model can’t handle a specific **pose**, it may be that the **dataset is not representative enough**).